e271828e/Flight.jl/docs/notes/design/framework_spec.md

 same fact stated twice, in two registers, with the framework paid to compare them.

-**`is_greedy` is a claim source, not a device class.** The class it used to justify — a *derived* surface elected by a marker, shared among the writers that elected it — no longer exists: what the declaration buys is one computation at the attach point, after which the binding holds an ordinary claim set and every mechanism downstream (exclusivity and storage, [§9.3][s9-3]; shape, shim, merge, scatter and [drain](#g-drain), [§9.4][s9-4];
+**`is_greedy` is a claim source, not a device class.** What the declaration buys is one computation at the attach point, after which the binding holds an ordinary claim set and every mechanism downstream (exclusivity and storage, [§9.3][s9-3]; shape, shim, merge, scatter and [drain](#g-drain), [§9.4][s9-4];
 [trace](#g-trace), [§9.5][s9-5]; detach's release) is blind to where the set came from.
-The standing rejection is untouched by that: opportunistic writing to unclaimed faces "for any device" stays dead (row 44) — autonomous devices still enumerate, and a maximal surface is now something exactly one line of a binding asks for, in the open, checked like any other claim.
+There is no derived surface shared among the writers that elected it, and no device class hanging off the marker.
+The standing rejection is untouched: opportunistic writing to unclaimed faces "for any device" stays dead (row 44) — autonomous devices still enumerate, and a maximal surface is what exactly one line of a binding asks for, in the open, checked like any other claim.

 **A second greedy attach stakes the empty remainder.** The complement is